Make and Makefile

 Implicit Rules

-has an implicit rule for updating .o
+make has an implicit rule for updating .o file from a correspondingly

-file using cc -c
+named .c file using cc -c command.

-file is used through implicit rule, it is also added to the
+when a .c file is used through implicit rule, it is also added to the

 list of prerequisites.
-Hence, .c
+Hence, .c files can be omitted from

 prerequisites' list.